harell/github.observatory/README.md

 ## Overview

-Investigate what R users on Github are similar to each other, and recommend them some R packages that they may like.
+Investigate which R users on Github are similar to each other, and recommend them some R packages that they may like.

 ## Installation